mbasagoitia/data-structures-and-algorithms-python/rsa-quantum-algorithms/notes/multi-qubit-quantum-states.md

 ## Creating Uniform Superposition

 It is standard to assume that all qubits are initialized to |0> before beginning any computation.
 To create a uniform superposition, apply H to each bit individually.

+## Quantum Parallelism

+Computing AND on a quantum computer is different from classical computation.
+Bits cannot be preserved or remembered after measurement, so we compute AND as a unitary operation in the following way:

+3 inputs: b1, b2, b3 where b1 and b2 come out unchanged, and b3 is the result register
+b3' (the result) = |b3 xor b1 AND b2>, or simply b1 AND b2 if b3 = |0>

+Quantum OR is computed in a very similar way, with a result bit b3 that is |b3 xor b1 OR b2>, or simply b1 OR b2 if b3 = |0>

+Quantum NOT already exists as the Pauli-X gate

+To perform quantum operations like we would with classical gates, we need to have "extra" result bits to store the result of computations.

+The important point is that if you pass a quantum version of a classical state to a superposition, the computation is applied to all pure states **in parallel.**

+## No Cloning Theorem

+Cloning quantum states is not a unitary operation and is not possible.